 by Matt Romagnoli - October 24, 2019

-While determining a domain’s value can be a difficult step to approach when valuing your business, it is an important one.
+While determining domain value can be a difficult step to approach when valuing your business, it is an important one.
 Both established portfolios with several domains and new buyers looking to grab that ideal domain will have to value their domain names.
 Parallels and differences run in both situations.
 First, let’s take a look at an overarching principle to domain valuation.
 The buyer.

-You can research and check all you want, and while there’s some common sense applicable here, a domain is going to be as valuable as a buyer deems it to be.
+You can research and check all you want, and while there’s some common sense applicable here, domain value is going to be as high as a buyer deems it to be.
 This weighs on both selling and searching for your own domain.
 Entering the digital space with an established brand brings a weighted valuation for getting a matching domain for anticipated common searches.
 This can absolutely put a new buyer in the situation where that .com can become prohibitive.
 While .com’s are often the ideal scenario, there is a swath of new top-level domains that may create an edge for your brand over the competition.